Your basket is empty.

 - Shop our entire collection of lace-weight yarns

 - If you want to use different yarns, be sure to take the time to get the correct gauge.
 Need help?
-Check our All About Gauge Tutorial!
+Check our All About Gauge Tutorial and our Yarn Substitution article for lots of helpful information.

 More Yarns With Similar Fibers